Top 5 Whole Life Companies for Infinite Banking

 A True Mutual Company vs. A Mutual Holding Company

 Choosing companies that have been and will likely remain 100% committed to their mutuality should be your very first filter when considering the best Infinite Banking companies.
-Remember that you’re setting up a relationship with an insurance company that should ideally last your “Whole Life,” the same as they call their product.
+Remember that you’re setting up a relationship with an insurance company that should ideally last your “Whole Life,” just like they call their product.
 The continuance of robust dividends and the ongoing performance from your Infinite Banking policy will depend heavily on whether they maintain their mutuality for multiple generations.

 In 2022, when Ohio National demutualized into a stock company, it left its former policyholder-owners in the lurch with: